 Laughter is the best medicine.
 I’ve heard that a million times in my life, but never really paid attention.
 I’ve always been a pretty easy-going person doing my best to live in the moment.

 After my divorce, life was tough.
 I was fighting my ex in court and he was doing his best to make life as difficult as possible.
 I went from being a happy-go-lucky mom who looked forward to each day to a woman who was trying her best to keep it all together without losing my sanity.

 For a while, there was not a lot to smile about (at least in my opinion).
 Then one day it hit me.
 I was finally free to live life on my terms.
 I’d finally had the courage to go and now it would be a new day.

-Laughter Really is the Best Medicine
+Laughter is the Best Medicine

-Kids want to have fun and thinking about things that aren’t fun is not a part of the agenda.
-My children could be fussing about something one minute and laughing and playing 30 seconds later.
+Kids want to have fun and thinking about things that are not fun is not a part of the plan.
+They could be fussing about something one minute and laughing and playing 30 seconds later.

 I want to be more like that.
 I want to find ways to just let things go.
 To find just one more positive thing to celebrate each day.
 Just one more reason to laugh.

 I want to be like my kids when I grow up.
 We watched a cute movie, Trolls together which really brings those lessons home.